Innovative Education in Downtown Orlando

 About Dr. Phillips Academic Commons

 Dr. Phillips Academic Commons features four stories of active learning spaces, including classrooms, the downtown library, study and tutor spaces, a moot court, and academic offices.
-The building will be a state-of-the-art learning facility that overlooks Creative Village’s central park, a green space for outdoor concerts and events.
+The building is a state-of-the-art learning facility that overlooks Creative Village’s Luminary Green Park, a green space for outdoor concerts and events.

 - Architect: Robert AM Stern / SchenkelShultz